Evolutionary Psychologist Career (Salary + Duties + Interviews)

 3. Teaching evolutionary psychology at colleges and universities

-4. Sharing these ideas with media through public debates or interviews
+4. Sharing these ideas with the media through public debates or interviews